 In the model, CO$_2$ is primarily captured from: (i) industry process emissions, (ii) gas and solid biomass used for heating in the industry and combusted in CHP units, and (iii) DAC.
-On a continental level, both climate-neutral scenarios result in a similar total of 724 MtCO$_2$ emitted and captured annually by these methods.
+At a continental level, both climate-neutral scenarios result in a similar total of 724 MtCO$_2$ emitted and captured annually by these methods.
 However, at a national level, the amount of CO$_2$ captured and the methods used show significant variations between the two scenarios (Figure \ref{figure_spatial_co2_capture_and_variation}).

-The first remarkable change is how DAC shifts from net CO$_2$ absorber countries to net CO$_2$ emitter countries.
-The former countries have better access to renewable resources but, under local constraints, do not have such a strong push for capturing CO$_2$, which is transmitted to the latter countries.
+The first remarkable change is how DAC shifts from countries that are net CO$_2$ absorber under a global CO$_2$ constraint to net CO$_2$ emitter countries.
+The former countries have better access to renewable resources (Figure \ref{supplemental:figure_renewable_capacity_factors}) but, under local constraints, do not have such a strong push for capturing CO$_2$, which is transmitted to the latter countries.
 These install DAC in areas where district heating is available, which gives access to low-cost heat, increasing the competitiveness of DAC.

-Solid biomass-based CHP units with CC decline in most net CO$_2$ absorber countries under local constraints (Figure \ref{supplemental:figure_electricity_production}).
-In some countries, they are replaced by units without CC to cut costs.
-In others, they are not replaced since power and heating demand has reduced as a consequence of a reduction in DAC and methanol production (Figure \ref{figure_spatial_co2_conversion_and_variation}), both of which are power-intensive processes, and an increase in air heat pumps (Figure \ref{figure_cost_variations_per_technology}).
-CO$_2$ captured from solid biomass used in the industry also decreases due to no longer being cost-effective under these constraints.
+Solid biomass-based CHP units with carbon capture (CC) decline in most net CO$_2$ absorber countries under local constraints (Figure \ref{supplemental:figure_electricity_production}).
+In some of these countries, they are replaced by units without CC to reduce costs.
+In others, this decline is due to fewer solid biomass-based CHP units being deployed since power and heating demand has decreased as a consequence of a reduction in DAC and methanol production (Figure \ref{figure_spatial_co2_conversion_and_variation}), both of which are power-intensive processes, along with an increase in air heat pumps (Figure \ref{figure_cost_variations_per_technology}).
+CO$_2$ captured from solid biomass used in the industry also decreases in a few of these countries due to no longer being cost-effective under these constraints.

 The process emissions and the gas demand in the industry are exogenously fixed, and the model shows that capturing CO$_2$ from both sources is cost-effective in nearly every location, with minimal variation between the two scenarios.
-The production of blue H$_2$ is not cost-competitive in any region or scenario, and as a result, no CO$_2$ is captured from SMR.
+The production of blue H$_2$ is not cost-competitive in any region or scenario, and as a result, no CO$_2$ is captured from steam methane reforming (SMR).